“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 We both laugh at her joke.
 “I still don’t see how this is stopping you from being with Spencer though…”

 I think about the best way to approach this without just blurting it out, but come up short.
 There’s no easy way of saying it, and honestly, I just don’t want to say it.
-I’ve been telling myself that I’m dying over and over again since I knew it and I just can’t.
-I want to live.
+I’ve been telling myself that I’m dying over and over again since I knew it.
+But I want to live.
 I plan to live.
 I’m not going to look at it any other way anymore.
 So, instead of thinking about it, I just start talking.

 “Well, have you ever met anyone who’s made a list like that?”